modelscope/agentscope/examples/small_llms/README.md

-# Multi-Agent Conversation with Custom Model Loading and Fine-Tuning in AgentScope
+# Small LLMs Are Weak Tool Learners: A Multi-LLM Agent with AgentScope

 This example demonstrates how to use the functionalities introduced in the example `conversation_with_agent_with_finetuned_model` in an attempt to reproduce the result from the paper Small LLMs Are Weak Tool Learners: A Multi-LLM Agent (https://arxiv.org/pdf/2401.07324).
 The complete code is provided in `agentscope/examples/small_llms`.